vietjtnguyen/gimp-image-labeling-toolbox/README.md

 For Mac OS X and Windows consider using [the binary package installers provided by the maintainers](http://www.scipy.org/install.html#individual-binary-and-source-packages).

-## Cross Platform
+## Installation

-The plugin was developed and tested on Ubuntu 13.10 with GIMP 2.8.
-On this system installation is just a matter of creating a symlink to or copying `label-toolbox.py` to `$HOME/.gimp-2.8/plug-ins`.
+Assuming GIMP 2.8 is installed, installation of the toolbox on Ubuntu is just a matter of creating a symlink to or copying `label-toolbox.py` to `$HOME/.gimp-2.8/plug-ins`.

-Assuming the required dependencies of NumPy and SciPy are taken care of the plugin should theoretically work on both Mac OS X and Windows since GIMP and Python plugins for GIMP are supported on both of those platforms.
-This cross platform capability has not been tested yet and will likely require some finesse and further development.
+Assuming the required dependencies of NumPy and SciPy are taken care of the plugin should theoretically work on both Mac OS X and Windows since GIMP and Python plugins for GIMP are supported on both of those platforms. ***This cross platform capability has not been tested yet and will likely require some finesse and further development***.
 For generic GIMP plugin installation instructions for other platforms see [here](http://en.wikibooks.org/wiki/GIMP/Installing_Plugins#Copying_the_plugin_to_the_GIMP_plugin_directory).

-## Usage

-1. Open GIMP
-2. Create a new blank image
-3. Open `Toolbox > Labeling` in the menu
-4. Open image using toolbox's `Open Image` button
-5. Edit label image *on label layer*
-6. Save label using toolbox's `Save MAT Label` button
-7. Repeat step 4 for more images

 ## Directory Structure